San Jose Domestic Violence Attorney

 Were you recently charged with domestic violence?
 A domestic violence attorney at Ahmed & Sukaram, Attorneys at Law can help fight for your rights.
 We have more than 30 years of combined experience defending clients in San Jose and throughout Santa Clara County, call us at (408) 217-8818.

 Our attorneys include a CA State Bar Certified Specialist in Criminal Law, and we’ve been recognized by prominent legal organizations like SuperLawyers and National Trial Lawyers.
 We’ve represented clients in thousands of cases and have taken more than 50 to trial.
+If you have a situation with an assault defense in San Jose, domestic battery, drug crime in San Jose, homicide, sex crime, white collar crime, and more, we can help you.

 Domestic violence charges are serious and should not be overlooked; the consequences can stay with you for the rest of your life.
 Fortunately, our law firm knows what it takes to defend you.
 Reach out today for a free consultation to discuss your case.
 Our San Jose domestic violence attorneys are standing by.